Allan Kornblum (publisher): Letterpress printer and fledgling publisher

 He learned letterpress typography in a class given by Harry Duncan at the University of Iowa in the fall of 1970.
 He took the class unaware that letterpress was not the current technology used to produce trade books, but he said "I fell in love with letterpress printing.
 When I started printing I discovered I could put in a twelve to fourteen hour day, and go back the next day and do it again, and the next day and do it again."
 His first project, he said, "showed no sign of either talent or taste".
-In December 1971 Duncan's live-in apprentice, at his Cummington Press, wanted to go home for Christmas, just when Duncan had six weeks off from his teaching work at the University.
+In December 1971 Duncan's live-in apprentice, at his Cummington Press, wanted to go home for Christmas, just when Duncan had six weeks off from his teaching work at the university.
 Kornblum was hired as an apprentice and worked for Duncan for the six weeks, where Kornblum learned hands on the business of a literary fine printer.

 In the summer of 1972, he married Cinda Wormley.
 Duncan was moving to the University of Nebraska Omaha to begin the university's fine arts press Abattoir Editions, and teach.
 He sold his house in West Branch, Iowa to the Kornblums and they founded the Toothpaste Press there, using the press room that Duncan had built in the house, issuing their first book in the winter of 1974.
 Toothpaste Press specialized in publishing poetry, often by members of the New York School, using letterpress.
 Although a fine press, Toothpaste Press's prices did not put it in the range of presses that catered only to wealthy collectors.
 Kornblum said he had been inspired by what Dave Haselwood had done at Auerhahn Press between 1958 and 1964.
-At Toothpaste Press Kornblum started to become one of the leaders of the small press movement that emerged out of the 1960s and its focus on social change.
+At Toothpaste Press Kornblum started to become one of the leaders of the small press movement that emerged from the 1960s and its focus on social change.